eleijonmarck/eleijonmarck/content/posts/understanding-gradient-descent.md

     model.score(X_test.values.reshape(-1, 1), y_test)))
 ```

-    Model intercept (position of the line)
-    6.69
-    Model coefficients (slope of the line)
-    1.35
-    Model score (how close are we to fit a line to the data)
-    0.27

 This gives us the intercept $b$ 6.69 (where the line should be centered around) and the coefficient of $m$ 1.35.
 Which given our modeled loss function is a score of 0.27